GavWood/ComeSitWithMe/README.md

 https://git-lfs.github.com/

-The personal photo used is Yvette Wood.
-She cared for someone living with dementia - and gave permission to use her photo to add a personal touch to the presentation.
+The personal photo used is of Yvette Wood who cared for someone who was living with dementia.
+Yvette gave permission for the use of her photo to add a personal touch to the presentation.